Arittra101/Arittra101/README.md

 Android developer with **2 years of experience** building production mobile apps.
 Currently working on the **Mybl super app** for Banglalink, gaining deep exposure to the **telecom domain**.
 I specialize in **Kotlin & Jetpack Compose**, and have hands-on experience with **Compose Multiplatform (CMP)** for cross-platform development.
 I enjoy solving real-world problems through clean, practical code.

+Currently expanding my skill set into backend development — exploring **NestJS** to broaden my engineering perspective and build more well-rounded solutions.

 ---

 ## 🛠️ Tech Stack